webdevops/php-docker-boilerplate/documentation/DOCKER-INFO.md

 Container                 | Description
 ------------------------- | -------------------------------
-main                      | Main container with nginx/apache and PHP-FPM and tools (your entrypoint for bash, php and other stuff) storage                   | Storage container, eg. for Solr data mysql                     | MySQL database postgres (optional)       | PostgreSQL database
+app                       | PHP application container with nginx/apache and PHP-FPM and tools (your entrypoint for bash, php and other stuff) storage                   | Storage container, eg. for Solr data mysql                     | MySQL database postgres (optional)       | PostgreSQL database